-Mining of the economically valuable diatomaceous deposits that provide habitat for Erigonum diatomaceum is the most significant threat to the species and, in particular, to the largest known occurrence.
+Mining of the economically valuable diatomaceous deposits that provide habitat for Eriogonum diatomaceum is the most significant potential threat to the species and, in particular, to the largest known occurrence.
+However, this threat no longer appears to be imminent because a mining Notice of Operations application, which would have impacted the largest occurrence of E. diatomaceum, has been withdrawn.
+Nevertheless, the claimant retains valid existing rights and mining activity could again be proposed.
 Impacts from trampling by livestock, wild horses, and other wildlife, and off-road vehicles is a potential threat to most populations, especially the smaller ones which are more susceptible to extirpation; we have no data upon which to assess the significance of these potential threats, but at this time we believe them to be minor.

 - B. Overutilization for commercial, recreational, scientific, or educational purposes.
 There are no known threats from overutilization. - C. Disease or predation.
 A rust pathogen was observed on approximately 26 percent of the overall population within the 15 occurrences at Churchill Narrows.
 The number of individuals noticeably infected by the rust varied greatly within each occurrence.
-The identity of this pathogen, its origin, and the potential impact on this species are currently unknown (Reynolds 2001, p.
+The identity of this pathogen, its origin, and the potential impact on this species are currently unknown (Reynolds

+2001, p.
 11).
 Consequently, we are unable to assess the significance of this threat to the viability of Eriogonum diatomaceum.

 Although plants have been observed to be grazed (BLM 2003, p.
-5), no information was provide on the extent of the herbivory.
+5), no information was provided on the extent of the herbivory.
 No significant herbivore damage was noted by Reynolds (2001, p.
 12).
 Herbivory is not thought to pose a significant threat to the species at this time.

 D. The inadequacy of existing regulatory mechanisms.
-All but one of the known Eriogonum diatomaceum is on public lands managed by the BLM, which considers it a Special Status Species, currently managed under the policies contained in their 6840 Manual.
+All but one of the known Eriogonum diatomaceum occurrences is on public lands managed by the BLM, which considers it a Special Status Species, currently managed under the policies contained in their 6840 Manual.
 BLM policy is to provide these species with the same level of protection as is provided for candidate species in BLM Manual 6840.06 C, which is to ensure that actions authorized, funded, or carried out do not contribute to the need for the species to become listed.

 Mineral entry is authorized by the Mining Law of 1872 (Mining Law), as amended (17 Stat 91; 30 U.S.C.
 22-54).
 The Mining Law and its amendments govern the exploration for and extraction of locatable minerals by claimants on public land.
-The Mining Law, guides the Mining Law Administration program managed by the BLM which primarily involves the recordation of mining claims and sites, maintenance (annual work/surface management) of mining claims and sites, and mineral patents (BLM 1999).
+The Mining Law guides the Mining Law Administration program managed by the BLM which primarily involves the recordation of mining claims and sites, maintenance (annual work/surface management) of mining claims and sites, and mineral patents (43 CFR 3812).
 Federal mineral estate falls into one of three categories: locatable, leasable, and salable minerals.
 Preparing a list of locatable minerals is difficult because the history of the law has resulted in a definition of minerals that includes economics.
 Any mineral may become locatable if it meets the definition of "valuable mineral deposit" under the Mining Law and the definition of "locatable mineral" (43 CFR 3812.1).
-The discovery of a valuable (i.e., commercially viable) mineral deposit must be verified by a Federal mineral examiner.
-For these reasons, it is easier to list minerals that are not locatable (BLM 1999).
-Some exceptional clays may be classified as locatable.
+In Nevada, the BLM considers diatomaceous earth to be a locatable mineral (BLM 2007).